FRANC: A Lightweight Framework for High-Quality Code Generation: Framework Evaluation

 \section{Framework Evaluation}

-To illustrate and evaluate the applicability and usefulness of our framework, we performed an empirical evaluation in which we implemented the components of \franc{} outlined in Figure~\ref{fig:method} (the \textsf{Evaluation} swimlane) to improve the quality of Python and Java code automatically generated by five different LLMs.
+To evaluate the applicability and usefulness of our framework, we implemented \franc's components as outlined in Figure~\ref{fig:method} (\textsf{Evaluation} swimlane) to improve the quality of Python and Java code generated by five different LLMs.
 We focused on Python and Java because these are two of the most popular programming languages (based on a recent survey~\cite{IEEESpectrumRank}).
 Moreover, we aimed to demonstrate how \franc{}'s configurable architecture enables a model-agnostic approach for improving the quality of generated code by choosing two languages and five different code generation models.
 In this evaluation, we answered the following research questions:

 \rques{\textbf{RQ1}: How well does the static filter correct and remove non-compilable code from the suggestion inventory?}